CBD oil for menopause, made from the leaves and flowers of the plant and found in consumer products

 Medically Reviewed by MD, OB-GYN

 The hormonal changes associated with menopause are accompanied by a range of symptoms that can impact physical and emotional health, as well as your overall wellbeing.
-While menopausal hormone therapy (MHT) is a common treatment for menopause symptoms, many people are curious about and looking to alternative therapies such as cannabidiol (CBD) to help manage their symptoms.
+While menopause hormone therapy (MHT) is a common treatment for menopause symptoms, many people are curious about and looking to alternative therapies such as cannabidiol (CBD) to help manage their symptoms.

 What is CBD?